 Furthermore, I also posted up a video on Instagram featuring a quick and effective, full body, at home workout that proved to be a great resource for anyone as a mom to complete; and for that reason, on this post I will be breaking down each exercise on the workout and explaining how to do them correctly.

 One last thing; in this video you will see my toddler running around and living his best toddler life.
 (Watch out for when he breaks into dance!)
-I have created The 30 Day Blossoming Fitness Busy Mom’s Workout Plan to have similar, functional workouts that can be done with your toddler crawling on top of you or your baby laying beside you.
-Moreover, if you are a mama who struggles with balancing a fitness routine with mom life, this workout plan and community will benefit you and help you fit fitness into your life without adding to the chaos.
+I have created my Love Your Healthy Life Transformation Program to have similar, functional workouts that can be done with your toddler crawling on top of you or your baby laying beside you.
+Moreover, if you are a mama who struggles with balancing a fitness routine with mom life, this fitness program and community will benefit you and help you fit fitness into your life without adding to the chaos.
 Click here to learn more!

 First, watch this video containing the full workout + my sons awesome dance moves!

 10 plank arm presses (each arm)

 Exercise 1: Plank to Wide Squat Sequence

 This exercise is great for working the whole body because it involves so many different aspects of movement and breath.

 - First, begin in a tuck squat with your hands flat on the ground.

 - Jump your feet out and assume a plank position.

 - Next, slide your feet around your body to be in line with your hands and stand up while bringing your arms out to the side.